-There is a world of difference between the way in which barriers are created and the way in which we can best come to know about them.
-Disabled people's experiences will always be the most immediate way of identifying barriers, but that does not negate the fact that those barriers might exist outside their experience.
-(Priestley, 1998, p.
-85)
+"There is a world of difference between the way in which barriers are created and the way in which we can best come to know about them.
+Disabled people's experiences will always be the most immediate way of identifying barriers, but that does not negate the fact that those barriers might exist outside their experience" (Priestley 1998:85)

 This is not a recommendation for accepting accounts at face value.
-What we choose to do is to adopt a stance of 'indifference' to truth questions (though not to value relevance, in Weber's terms).
-Issues of questioning or supporting an account do not arise.
-We choose to discard the assumption that the disabled person and the sociologist are 'rivals' engaged in competing accounts of 'the same thing'.
-'Social reality' for the purposes of everyday life is not the same thing as 'social reality' for the purposes of sociological theorizing.
-These purposes seem to us to be incongruous.
-To distinguish between 'the view of the world from daily life' and 'the view of the world from theory' is not to offer competing accounts, but to offer accounts for different purposes.
+What we choose to do is to adopt a stance of 'indifference' to truth questions, so issues of questioning or supporting an account do not arise.
+We should discard the assumption that the disabled person and the sociologist are 'rivals' engaged in competing accounts of 'the same thing'.
+'Social reality' for the purposes of everyday life is not the same thing as 'social reality' for the purposes of sociological theorising.
+These purposes are incongruous.
+To distinguish between 'the view of the world from daily life' and 'the view of the world from theory' is not to offer competing accounts.
+There is no need to accept the privileging of the theorist's standpoint - they are just different 'worlds of activity'.

-The Social Model as explanatory account
+The Social Model as Explanatory Account:

-Many of what we perceive as the problems of the social model centre around standard sociological desires to construct 'explanatory' accounts of social life for, in so doing they 'lose their phenomena'-the real world, real life experiences of disabled people as they go about their everyday lives.
+Many of what we perceive as the problems of the social model centre around standard sociological desires to construct 'explanatory' accounts of social life for, in so doing they 'lose their phenomena' - the real world, real life experiences of disabled people as they go about their everyday lives.
 As Atkinson commented some time ago:

-The suggestion that [scientific rigour] has been a dream is not intended to ironicise or ridicule [sociology] for its failures, nor to propose that the aim of accumulating a corpus of systematic knowledge about social order is somehow mistaken or not worthwhile.
-Rather it is to draw attention to the fact that sociologists still have a great deal of trouble in convincing a more general public that their 'expert' claims about how the social world works should be taken any more seriously than those of anyone else.
-(1990, p.
-451)
+"For at least a century, sociologists have dreamed of producing descriptions and explanations of social phenomena that would exhibit some of the rigour and general applicability achieved by natural scientists.
+The suggestion that this has been a dream is not intended to ironicise or ridicule the discipline for its failures, nor to propose that the aim of accumulating a corpus of systematic knowledge about social order is somehow mistaken or not worthwhile.
+Rather it is to draw attention to the fact that sociologists still have a great deal of trouble in convincing a more general public that their 'expert' claims about how the social world works should be taken any more seriously than those of anyone else". in Coulter (1990:451)